 About

-After leaving Attica to focus on ceramics in 2021, Claire has completed artist residencies and solo exhibitions annually, including a seven week artist residency in China’s ceramic capital, Jingdezhen, in 2024 followed by her first international solo exhibition.
+Ellis has exhibited her work locally and internationally.
+Following a nomination for a seven week artist residency in China’s ceramic capital, Jingdezhen, in 2024 she completed her first international solo exhibition.

-Claire won the innovation award at the Warrandyte Pottery Expo and was a finalist in the Churchie, Woollahra, Omnia, Wyndham, Little Things, Remagine and Northern Beaches Environmental Art Prizes.
-Her work has been published in magazines, journals and books and she has been an invited guest speaker at several events including The Australian Ceramics Triennale in 2022, the Robin Boyd Foundation in 2023, Melbourne Town Hall in 2024 and as a guest lecturer at the Australian National University in 2025.
+Ellis won the innovation award at the Warrandyte Pottery Expo and was a finalist in the Churchie, Girra, Woollahra, Omnia, Wyndham, Little Things, Remagine and Northern Beaches Art Prizes.
+Her work has been published in magazines, journals and books and she has been an invited guest speaker at several events including The Australian Ceramics Triennale in 2022, the Robin Boyd Foundation in 2023, Melbourne Town Hall in 2024 and was a guest lecturer at the Australian National University and the Slovak Academy of Fine Arts and Design in 2025.